-You honestly can’t go wrong with either GreenGeeks or SiteGround, and launching your blog with either host couldn’t be easier.
+You honestly can’t go wrong with either GreenGeeks or SiteGround, and launching your blog with either host couldn’t be easier or more budget-friendly.
 Start right now and you can have your blog online 10 minutes from now!

 Step 4: Customize Your Blog Design

 If you’re looking for feminine WordPress themes, check out the following shops: